• Main page

 Before committing funds, investors must ensure that the citizenship program is officially authorized by the host government.
 Some offers may appear attractive but, without official legal status, they may prove fraudulent or inconsistent with current legislation.

-• Risk of the passport being declared invalid at the international level.
+Irrecoverable financial losses, denial of citizenship even if formal requirements are met, and the risk of the passport being declared invalid at the international level.

 Practical recommendations: